konveyor/enhancements/enhancements/crane-1.x/crd-v1beta1-deprecation-remoteinstall/README.md

 - Enhancing the MigCluster controller to perform remote install of dependencies such as Velero, Restic, and mig-log-reader.
 - Dynamically installing a suitably versioned set of Velero CRDs on the remote cluster

 Users currently have the choice of which cluster (OCP 3.7 - 4.7) to use as the control cluster.
-This proposal would require users of MTC/Crane 1.6+ to use a minimum of OCP 4.3+ as their _control cluster_ to support `apiextensions/v1`.
+This proposal would require users of MTC/Crane 1.6+ to use a minimum of OCP 4.6+ as their _control cluster_ to support `apiextensions/v1`.
+Although the OCP 4.3 API supported v1 CRDs, OLM lagged and only started supporting CRD v1 in OCP 4.6

 _In exchange for dropping OCP 3.x control cluster capability_, we gain the following benefits: